Y65NG/Fuel-cell-NLP/README.md

 ### Datasets

 We use MongoDB as our dataset to store abstracts as well as word tokens after preprocessing.
-Use the link below to access the dataset.

 ### Author

 - Feifan Yang